ExtendRealityLtd/VRTK/README.md

 and the distance the object is from the controller the beam is being emitted from.

-The laser beam is activated by default by pressing the `Grip` on the controller.
+The laser beam is activated by default by pressing the `Touchpad` on the controller.
 The event it is listening for is the `AliasPointer` events so the pointer toggle button can be set by changing the `Pointer Toggle` button on the `VRTK_ControllerEvents` script parameters.